luisdiogo2071317/azure-docs.pt-pt/articles/firewall/tutorial-hybrid-ps.md

 ### <a name="create-the-vpn-connections"></a>Criar as ligações VPN

-Agora pode criar as ligações VPN entre os gateways do hub e OnPrem
+Agora, pode criar as ligações de VPN entre os gateways de hub e no local

 #### <a name="get-the-vpn-gateways"></a>Obter os gateways de VPN